m7duong/LabReport/week5/lab_report3.md

 <img src="ex1.5.JPG" alt="1.5" width="700"/>

 > In conclusion, we can see that the command-line **-l** (lowercase L) use to list out the string we input for the pattern which it exists in the textfile.
 The reason I use asterisk " * " because I want to list out all of textfile included the pattern I enter for the command.
 If I don't use asterisk, if the textfile has my input pattern, it only displays that textfile name on the screen.
+> I found this useful when we can list out which file in the directory exists the term/pattern inside the double quote " " so that we can narrow down the textfile that term has.

 ## **-n**: Display the matched lines and their line numbers.